s4002155/CCS_Blog/posts/week5_HW_2.md

 ## Discussion based on reading
 ### Which of Ngai's aesthetic categories does your self-portrait (and glitch more generally) belong to, and why?
+In the three key aesthetic categories introduced in Sianne Ngai's book "Our Aesthetic Category: Zany, Cute, Interesting", my self-portrait (and glitch more generally) falls into the "Zany" category.

+‘Zany’ refers to the absurd, chaotic, and unpredictable aspects of aesthetics.
+It encompasses elements that are whimsical, eccentric, or bizarre, often defying conventional expectations.
+From this perspective, glitches are chaotic, unpredictable, and random.
+That's why 'Zany', which  provoke laughter or amusement through their unconventional and unexpected nature, contains glitches.

 ### Does glitch increase or decrease effective complexity, and why?
+From the perspective of "effective complexity", I think that the impact of a defect on complexity may depend on how the defect is perceived within a particular aesthetic frame.

+First of all, from a general point of view, glitches can in some cases introduce unexpected and unpredictable elements into a system, increasing its effective complexity.
+Glitches create irregularities or deviations that disrupt the normal order or functioning of a system, adding to its complexity.
+These unexpected interruptions can increase effective complexity by prompting viewers to re-evaluate their understanding of the system and discover hidden patterns or relationships.

+On the other hand, glitches can also reduce effective complexity by introducing excessive randomness or disorder into the system.
+If glitches make a system difficult or incomprehensible, they can reduce the ability to accurately describe or understand the structure or behavior of the system.
+In these cases, glitches can reduce the effective complexity of the system by obscuring underlying patterns or relationships and reducing overall consistency.

+However, I believe that the impact of glitches on effective complexity may depend on their context and interpretation within a particular aesthetic frame.
+That's why, within the "Zany" category, I think glitches generally increase effective complexity.

+First, glitches inherently introduce unpredictability and chaos into the system.
+This disrupts the expected order and functionality, adding complexity that wasn't there in the first place.
+This unpredictability increases effective complexity by forcing viewers to re-evaluate their understanding of the system.

+Second, glitches often result in unexpected interactions between elements within a system.
+These interactions can create new patterns, behaviors, or visual effects that exceed existing expectations.
+The emergence of unexpected interactions adds depth and richness to the system, enhancing its overall complexity.

+Finally, glitches invite viewers to engage with ambiguity and uncertainty.
+This disrupts existing ways of interpreting and perceiving, encouraging viewers to explore alternative ways of understanding the system.
+This engagement with ambiguity fosters curiosity and wonder, further increasing the effective complexity of flawed systems.

+In other words, glitches within the “Zany” category increase effective complexity by introducing unpredictability, creating unexpected interactions, and leading viewers to ambiguity.